hggeorgiev/CentroUI/README.md

 </div>

 <h5 align="center">
-CentroUI is a library for building user interfaces for VR websites.
+CentroUI is a library for building user interfaces for WebVR.
 </h5>